Target level of study

 21h

 Teaching mathematics for numerical physics.
-Introduction of tools for studying partial differential equations (distributions, variational formulation, Sobolev spaces).
+Introduction to tools for studying partial differential equations (distributions, variational formulation, Sobolev spaces).

 Introduction to integral methods and their numerical implementation.
-Applications to diffraction problems in the harmonic regime.
+Applications to diffraction problems in harmonic regime.

 Simulation of quantum structures